feynon/carlosbecker.com/content/post/2018-04-07-effective-developer.md

 I have been doing some things to guard myself against this bullshit river:

-- filter crap emails (also Gmail’s mute feature is awesome);
+- filter crap emails (also Gmail's mute feature is awesome);
 - [#QuitFacebook](https://twitter.com/hashtag/QuitFacebook);
 - try to keep my [#InboxZero](https://twitter.com/hashtag/inboxZero) - most of the time by ignoring most of the emails;
 - mute all notifications (both on OS and smartphone) while working;
 - disable notifications from social media apps;
 - mute slack channels (or just close it sometimes);
 - if the office is too noisy, work from home;
-- if I didn’t read that tab in a 1 week, I won’t read it anymore: close it;
+- if I didn't read that tab in a 1 week, I won't read it anymore: close it;
 - good headphones.

 Not perfect, but it has been helping me so far.